xiaochuany/blog/docs/posts/2025-01-03-packaging.md

 ---
 date:
     created: 2025-01-03
-    updated: 2025-01-06
+    updated: 2025-01-09
 tags:
     - dev tools
 categories:
     - Tutorial
 slug: packaging
+authors:
+    - xy
 ---

 # Mini tutorial for python packaging

 !!! abstract
     This mini-tutorial is a beginner's cheatsheet to python packaging.
-Check [Python packaing user guide](https://packaging.python.org/en/latest/) for an authoritive guidance on the topic.
+Check [Python packaing user guide](https://packaging.python.org/en/latest/) for an authoritative guidance on the topic.
 <!-- more -->

 ## Classical way